aws-samples/amazon-textract-enhancer/README.md

 The solution architecture is based solely upon serverless Lambda functions, invoking Textract API endpoints.
 The architecture uses Textract in asynchronous mode, and uses a DynamoDB table to keep track of job status and response location.
     ![Job submission architecture](images/job-submission-architecture.png)

-The solution also uses Rest API backed by anotyher set of Lambda functions and the DynamoDB table to provide for fast querying of the resulting documents from S3 bucket.
+The solution also uses Rest API backed by another set of Lambda functions and the DynamoDB table to provide for fast querying of the resulting documents from S3 bucket.
     ![Result retrieval architecture](images/result-retrieval-architecture.png)